 Participants averaged faster times on the first and third tasks with Fingers, and faster times on the second and fourth with VoiceOver.
-Average speeds for the first task with both Fingers and VoiceOver were significantly slower than for proceeding tasks, and analysis of our videos shows participants felt more hesitation in the beginning, but tended to gain a better understanding of the interactions as time went on.
+Average speeds for the first task with both Fingers and VoiceOver were substantially slower than for proceeding tasks, and had a much higher standard deviation.
+The range of speeds for Fingers task 1 completion was 212 seconds, and the range for VoiceOver task 1 completion was 289 seconds.
+Analysis of our videos shows some participants felt more hesitation in the beginning, but tended to gain a better understanding of the interactions as time went on.

 Every participant’s screen reader of choice was JAWS, so although the mental model for VoiceOver was similar, they still needed to learn how to use a new screen reader.
 Application development decisions made early on to speed prototyping and iteration later made it impossible to have participants complete the tasks with their own laptops.
 It is highly likely that participants would have completed each of the four tasks far faster with their own setup than with VoiceOver, but we were unable to collect that data.